 Audiophiles can enjoy fully uncompressed versions of the songs, only recently even a possibility as broadband internet becomes more common.

 That's legit.
+It won't work out well on mobile though.
 But can they get enough marketshare in the U.S. while competing with the unlimited budgets of the already established companies?
 We'll see...